-The developer / author behind Wizard Fu, Inc. is Nat Weiss.
+The developer behind Wizard Fu is Nathanael Weiss.
 He began sketching games in the gravel on the playground, sharing his excitement with friends.
 His first game, released in 1995, was programmed in C, typed in via the command-line

 In 2010, Nat developed the iPhone Game Kit which included the source code to an RPG called Quexlor Lite built with cocos2d iphone, a checkers game called Monster Checkers, a PDF book explaining how to make games for the beginner and a royalty-free isometric artwork package.
 Later, the iPhone Game Kit was split into two specific game kits: one for beginners, and one for RPG lovers.

 Later on was the launch of a community game project where forum members helped contribute spritesheets, artificial intelligence, sound effects, music and beta testing.
 The community project produced the game Quexlor: Lands of Fate, an RPG with a sword-wielding barbarian king as the main character.
 Quexlor: LoF is available on the app store for iPhone, iPad and iPod Touch.

 Recently created is Songbringer, an action RPG with pixel art graphics and procedural worlds.
 And currently in development is Wraithbinder, an action roguelike with Metroidvania elements and online multiplayer set in the Songbringer universe.